danbev/learning-ai/notes/lora.md

 Notice that we are adding the pre-trained weights to the new weights.
-So looking at that we are only updating the weights in the new layers A and B but we still need to do matrix multiplication of the inputs and W, and then add the results to A and B. But the computation of A and B which would be done on GPUs is much less than the computation of W which would be done on CPUs.
-So we are saving a lot of computation by only updating the weights in the new layers I think.
-Remember that the above example is very very small and the real weight matrices would be much larger.
+So looking at that we are only updating the weights in the new layers A and B but we still need to do matrix multiplication of the inputs and W, and then add the results to A and B.

 ### Matrix decomposition
 It has been shown that large weight matrices can be described by smaller